 Yes, it may mean you have to clean floors or pick up trash.
 It may mean you have to do everything yourself.
 It may mean you have to invest everything you have and all you are.

+So?
+Do you want to be a fashion liar with zero standards?
+Or do you want to Ryze up and be better?
+Be the best you that you can be today?
 It starts with your beliefs and standards for yourself and how you present yourself to the world.
 What message do you want to show the world?
-Do you want them to see a person without goals, without standards, and without shit?
+Do you want them to see a person without goals, without standards and without shit?
+Or do you want to be the boss babe that you know you are?

 I figured out a look that works for me, but I recently dropped a size, and it opens up more possibilities for me.
 I'm continuing to increase my standards.
 I found my own fashion-path by dropping all my words and excuses, and instead taking ACTION.